genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/02_data-model.md

 When you set up a data model, it implies relationships between tables.
 For example, a `TRADE` has a `COUNTERPARTY_ID` and an `INSTRUMENT_ID`.
 That means it has a relationship with the `COUNTERPARTY` and `INSTRUMENT` tables.

-Views enable you join related tables to create a single holistic view.
+Views enables you to join related tables to create a single holistic view.

 In short, views are the Genesis equivalent of SQL select queries.
 Unlike tables, views do not have any data of their own, they are read-only, but they present a view based on one or more tables.